rockroman/pa_test2/README.md

 ## ML Business Case

-* We want a ML model to predict if a leaf is infected with powdery mildew or not, based on historical image data.
+* We want to use a deep learning - convolutional neural network ML model to predict if a leaf is infected with powdery mildew or not, based on historical image data.
 It is a supervised model, a 2-class, single-label, classification model.
 The data would align with a binary classifier, indicating whether a particular cherry leaf is healthy or contains powdery mildew.
 - The model input is a cherry leaf image and the model output is a prediction of whether the cherry leaf is healthy or contains powdery mildew.

 Heuristics: